jonathanpotts/AspireNextjsKeycloak/README.md

 1. Start Docker Desktop or Podman if it is not already running
 2. Either:
    * In the `AspireNextjsKeycloak.AppHost` directory, run: `dotnet run -lp https` and then open the dashboard using the URL output to the console
-   * Open `AspireNextjsKeycloak.sln` in an IDE (e.g. Visual Studio, Rider) and run the `AspireNextjsKeycloak.AppHost` project
+   * Open `AspireNextjsKeycloak.sln` in an IDE (e.g. Visual Studio, Rider) and run the `AspireNextjsKeycloak.AppHost` project using the `https` launch profile

 The default users are:
 | Username | Password |